IBM/query-knowledge-base-with-domain-specific-documents/README.md

 # Query Knowledge-base with Domain Specific Documents
 # work in progress

-This code pattern is in continuation of the composite pattern - (`build knowledge-base with domain-specific documents`)[https://github.com/IBM/build-knowledge-base-with-domain-specific-documents].
+This code pattern is in continuation of the composite pattern - [`build knowledge-base with domain-specific documents`](https://github.com/IBM/build-knowledge-base-with-domain-specific-documents).
 We saw how we can extract entities and relations from a word document that contains information in tables and text to build a knowledge graph.

 After building the knowledge graph, the next step is fetch the required facts.
 Take the example of a document that contains details of the history of a cancer patient.
 We could the need the answer to the below questions and more:

 * When was the cancer diagnosed?
 * What were the early symptoms of the cancer?
 * What is the history of the patient’s family?